felippedager/felippedager/README.md

 ### Hello, I'm Felippe Dager!👋

-- 🔭 I’m currently studying on Veiga de Almeida
+- 🔭 I’m currently studying on Universidade Veiga de Almeida
 - 🌱 I’m currently learning Python, SQL and Bussiness
 - 👯 I’m looking to collaborate on a project that makes me feel part of something bigger